 Ready to get set up?
 Check out our help article — especially the part with the text to send your web developer.
 He or she will need to pass a new parameter for “all venues” in your initialize script to add sister properties as a cross-sell.

-To show equal availability across all of your properties in one view (for whichever properties you choose to show).
-So you avoid the drop off that can happen by driving guests to each venue's website to book.
+2. For guests on your group’s website: Our Cross-Sell Group Widget lets guests on your hospitality group’s website view access across all of your properties at once (or whichever properties you choose to show).
+So they have a better user experience, they can check out faster, and you avoid the drop off that can happen by driving guests somewhere else to book.

 Want to get your hospitality group set up?
 Email your CSM or contact email@example.com